Anglo-Saxons: Architecture

 Early Anglo-Saxon buildings in Britain were generally simple, not using masonry except in foundations but constructed mainly using timber with thatch roofing.
 Generally preferring not to settle within the old Roman cities, the Anglo-Saxons built small towns near their centres of agriculture, at fords in rivers, or near natural ports.
 In each town, a main hall was in the centre, provided with a central hearth.

 Only ten of the hundreds of settlement sites that have been excavated in England from this period have revealed masonry domestic structures and confined to a few specific contexts.
-Timber was the natural building medium of the age: the Anglo-Saxon word for "building" is timbe.
-Unlike in the Carolingian world, late Anglo-Saxon royal halls continued to be of timber in the manner of Yeavering centuries before, even though the king could clearly have mustered the resources to build in stone.
+Timber was the natural building medium of the age; the Anglo-Saxon word for "building" is timbe.
+Unlike in the Carolingian Empire, late Anglo-Saxon royal halls continued to be of timber in the manner of Yeavering centuries before, even though the king could clearly have mustered the resources to build in stone.
 Their preference must have been a conscious choice, perhaps an expression of deeply–embedded Germanic identity on the part of the Anglo-Saxon royalty.

 Even the elite had simple buildings, with a central fire and a hole in the roof to let the smoke escape; the largest homes rarely had more than one floor and one room.
 Buildings varied widely in size, most were square or rectangular, though some round houses have been found.
 Frequently these buildings have sunken floors, with a shallow pit over which a plank floor was suspended.
 The pit may have been used for storage, but more likely was filled with straw for insulation.
 A variation on the sunken floor design has been found in towns, where the "basement" may be as deep as 9 feet, suggesting a storage or work area below a suspended floor.
 Another common design was simple post framing, with heavy posts set directly into the ground, supporting the roof.
 The space between the posts was filled in with wattle and daub, or occasionally, planks.
 The floors were generally packed earth, though planks were sometimes used.
 Roofing materials varied, with thatch being the most common, though turf and even wooden shingles were also used.